Kernel Two-Sample Tests for Manifold Data: Numerical experiments

 \subsection{Density departure in MNIST dataset}

 In this experiment, we compute the Gaussian kernel two-sample test on the original MNIST digit image dataset, where samples are of dimensionality 28$\times$28.
 The data densities $p$ and $q$ are generated in the following way: $p$ is uniformly subsample from the MNIST dataset, namely $p=p_{\rm data}$.
-Though we only have finite samples (the MNIST dataset has 70000 images in 10 classes) of $p_{\rm data}$, as we subsample $n_X=$6000 from the whole dataset, it is approximate as if drawn from the population density. $q$ is constructed as a mixture of $q = 0.975 p_{\rm data} + 0.025 p_{\rm cohort}$, where $p_{\rm cohort}$ is the distribution of a local cohort within the samples of digit ``1'', having about 1700 samples.
-Since $n_Y$ is set to be about $6000$, and we subsample about 150 from the local cohort, thus it is approximately drawn from the density of $p_{\rm cohort}$.
-The local departure of density is illustrated in Figure \ref{fig:mnist-3} (Bottom left).
+Though we only have finite samples (the MNIST dataset has 70000 images in 10 classes) of $p_{\rm data}$, as we subsample $n_X=$6000 from the whole dataset, it is approximate as if drawn from the population density $p$. $q$ is constructed as a mixture of $q = 0.975 p_{\rm data} + 0.025 p_{\rm cohort}$, where $p_{\rm cohort}$ is the distribution of a local cohort within the samples of digit ``1'', having about 1700 samples.
+Since $n_Y$ is set to be about $6000$, and we subsample about 150 from the local cohort, the way we simulate samples in $Y$ is approximately as if drawn from the density $q$.
+The local cohort corresponding to $p_{\rm cohort}$ is illustrated in Figure \ref{fig:mnist-3} (Bottom left), indicating the place where the density $q$ departures from $p$.
 The experiment is conducted on one realization of dataset $X$ and $Y$, where $n_X = 6000$, $n_Y=5990$.

 We apply the kernel test with two bandwidths, one using the median distance, which gives the pixel-wise bandwidth $\gamma/\sqrt{m} = 92.9 $, and here $m = 28^2$; and the other takes $\gamma/\sqrt{m} = 25$.
 The test statistic $\widehat{T}$ under $H_1$ vs. the histogram under $H_0$ computed by bootstrap with $n_{\rm boot} =1000$ are shown in the top panel of Figure \ref{fig:mnist-3}.
 It can be seen that with the smaller bandwidth, the test statistic shows a more clear rejection of $H_0$, indicating better testing power.